jennguyen1/nhuyhoa/_posts/2016-01-02-ML-Clustering.md

 * Euclidean distance: $$d(x_i, x_k) = \sqrt{\sum^p_{j = 1} (x_{ij} - x_{kj})^2}$$
 * Manhattan distance: $$d(x_i, x_k) = \sqrt{\sum^p_{j = 1} \vert x_{ij} - x_{kj} \vert}$$
 * Correlation based distance

+Note that it is a good idea to standardize features prior to running algorithms.

 # K-Means Clustering
 With K-means clustering, the goal is to partition observations into a pre-specified number of clusters.
 With K-means clustering